Yawn: Social function

 With respect to a possible evolutionary advantage, yawning might be a herd instinct.
 Theories suggest that the yawn serves to synchronize mood in gregarious animals, similar to howling in a wolf pack.
 It signals fatigue among members of a group in order to synchronize sleeping patterns and periods.

 Research by Garrett Norris (2013) involving monitoring the behaviour of students kept waiting in a reception area indicates a connection (supported by neuro-imaging research) between empathic ability and yawning.
 "We believe that contagious yawning indicates empathy.
 It indicates an appreciation of other peoples' behavioral and physiological state," says Norris.

 The yawn reflex has long been observed to be contagious.
 In 1508, Erasmus wrote, "One man's yawning makes another yawn", and the French proverbialized the idea to "Un bon bâilleur en fait bâiller sept" ('One good gaper makes seven others gape').
 Often, if one person yawns, this may cause another person to "empathetically" yawn.
 Observing another person's yawning face (especially their eyes), reading or thinking about yawning, or looking at a yawning picture can cause a person to yawn.
 The proximate cause for contagious yawning may lie with mirror neurons in the frontal cortex of certain vertebrates, which, upon being exposed to a stimulus from conspecific (same species) and occasionally interspecific organisms, activates the same regions in the brain.
 Mirror neurons have been proposed as a driving force for imitation, which lies at the root of much human learning, such as language acquisition.
 Yawning may be an offshoot of the same imitative impulse.

-A 2007 study found that young children with autism spectrum disorders do not increase their yawning frequency after seeing videos of other people yawning, in contrast to neurotypical children.
+A 2007 study found that young children with autism spectrum disorders do not increase their yawning frequency after seeing videos of other people yawning, in contrast to non-autistic children.
 In fact, the autistic children actually yawned less during the videos of yawning than during the control videos.